javibc1/OCP4-istio/README.md

 ```
 To change the stable-window and scale-to-zero-grace-period: `oc -n knative-serving describe cm config-autoscaler`

+# Kustomize
+We can test kustomize by `kubectl apply -k ./kustomize/environments/dev/` in DEV namespace and by `kubectl apply -k ./kustomize/environments/pro/` in PRO namespace, we can see 2 replicas in DEV and 4 replicas in PRO.
+In PRO we also passed an environment variable to change the message we get.

 # VPA
 For testing the VPA, first install the VerticalPodAutoscaler Operator, then you can apply the vpa/vpa-cr.yaml `oc apply -f vpa/vpa-cr.yaml` that should refer to the application we want the VPA to control.
 We can deploy a simple httpd from samples in developer console.
 We can get the VPA recommendation running the command `oc get vpa vpa-recommender --output yaml`.